lfriends/java-outlook365-oauth2/README.md

 verify you are using javaMail >= 1.6

-and that you have correcly set all the mail properties, like:
+and that you have correctly set all the mail properties, like:

 > props.put("mail.imap.sasl.enable", "true");
 > props.put("mail.imap.sasl.mechanisms", "XOAUTH2");